Alcohol and Drug Rehab Day Treatment

-Our partial hospitalizatoin (day treatment) program combines the same individualized services as our Intensive Outpatient Program with an intensity of 18+ treatment hours each week at both our St Louis alcohol rehab and Kansas City Alcohol Rehab programs.
+Our partial hospitalization (day treatment) program combines the same individualized services as our Intensive Outpatient Program with an intensity of 18+ treatment hours each week at both our St Louis rehab and Kansas City Rehab programs.
 The 18+ hours each week are comprised of sessions with our medical doctor, individual therapists, family therapists, group therapists, health and wellness staff, and other psycho-educational service staff.
 While most programs offer this level of care, it often consists of large groups and limited scheduling.
-Our PHP program is provided M-F 9a-8p and Saturday 9a-2p to ensure that those in need of quality treatment can still meet life’s many obligations.
+Our partial hospitalization (day treatment) program is provided M-F 9a-8p* and Saturday 9a-2p* to ensure that those in need of quality treatment can still meet life’s many obligations.
 As part of this program, some individuals are assisted in finding sober living and housing to support their ongoing recovery.

 Programming for Day Treatment

-Partial hospitalization or day treatment is a non-residential treatment program offered at both our St. Louis alcohol rehab and Kansas City alcohol rehab.
-The program provides clinical diagnostic and treatment services on a level of intensity equal to an inpatient program, but on less than a 24-hour MIA-QOLAs.
-The program is at least 20 hours per week.
+Partial hospitalization or day treatment is a non-residential treatment program offered at both our St. Louis rehab and Kansas City rehab.
+The program provides clinical diagnostic and treatment services on a level of intensity equal to an inpatient program, but on less than a 24-hour basis.
+The program is at least 18 hours per week.
 Emergency services are available at least telephonically when the program is not in session.
-These services include therapeutic milieu, nursing, psychiatric/medical evaluation, and medication management (including detoxification as appropriate), group and individual/family therapy, psychological testing, vocational counseling, rehabilitation recovery counseling, substance abuse evaluation and counseling, and behavioral plans for at least 6 hours per scheduled day.
-The individual is evaluated by a board certified/eligible psychiatrist by the end of the week of entering the program and monitored no less than once per week thereafter.
-Ongoing consultation for medical and psychiatric issues is available within 8 hours by phone and no more than 48 hours face to face.
+These services include therapeutic, nursing, psychiatric/medical evaluation, and medication management (including detoxification as appropriate), group and individual/family therapy, psychological testing, vocational counseling, rehabilitation recovery counseling, substance abuse evaluation and counseling, and behavioral plans for at least 6 hours per scheduled day.
+The individual is evaluated by a medical doctor by the end of the week of entering the program and monitored no less than once per week thereafter.
+Ongoing consultation for medical and mental health issues is available within 8 hours by phone and no more than 48 hours face to face.

 Environment of Care